 - ✓That the document hasn't been altered

-A good e-signature platform handles all of this with audit trails, timestamps, IP logging, and secure document storage.
+A good e-signature platform handles all of that with audit trails, timestamps, IP logging, and secure document storage.

 What about the terms people use?

 Here's where it gets a bit messy.
-In everyday conversation, people use "digital signature" and "e-signature" interchangeably.
+In everyday conversation, people swap "digital signature" and "e-signature" like they're the same thing.
 When someone says "I need to get this digitally signed," they usually just mean they want an electronic signature, not specifically a cryptographic one.

 How NomaSign uses these terms

-Even within the industry, the terminology isn't always consistent.
+Even inside the industry, the terminology isn't always consistent.
 Some platforms call themselves "digital signing" solutions when they're technically providing e-signatures.
-Others use "electronic signature" as an umbrella term.
+Others use "electronic signature" as the umbrella term.

-Don't get too hung up on the labels.
-Focus on what the platform actually provides: a secure way to get documents signed with proper verification and audit trails.
+Don't get hung up on the labels.
+Focus on what the platform actually provides.
+A secure way to get documents signed, with proper verification and audit trails.

 Which one do you need?

-If you're running a small or medium business and need to get contracts, proposals, or agreements signed, an e-signature solution with good security features will cover 99% of your needs.
+Running a small or medium business and need to get contracts, proposals, or agreements signed?
+An e-signature solution with good security features will cover 99% of what you need.

 - ✓Clear audit trails showing who signed and when